Lots to find out!

 The history and future of noise

-- Who would say were some of the key figures in the roots, origins, and development of noise in the 20th century?
+- Who in your opinion were some of the key people in the roots, origins, and development of noise in the 20th century?

 - What is the future of noise/music/art in the coming years and decades?

 - What new horizons in sound are yet to be explored?

 - What is your vision of noise/music/art after 1,000 years?